Ramsgate: Tourism

-Sports
+Sport

-Ramsgate's main football club, Ramsgate FC, plays in the Isthmian League Division One South.
+The town's main football club, Ramsgate FC, plays in the Isthmian League Division One South.
 The local rivals of the club are Margate FC, situated 4 miles away.
-When the two teams meet, it is known as the Thanet derby.
-Ramsgate FC run a reserves team, which plays in the Kent Football League Second Division, and a women's team, which plays in the South East Counties Women's League Kent County Division.
-Ramsgate FC run five youth teams; the under-13 to under-18 teams compete in the Valley Express Kent Youth League, and the club also runs Ramsgate Youth U7 to U16, which play in the Molten East Kent Youth League.
+When the two teams meet, it is known as the Thanet Derby.
+The club run a reserves team, which plays in the Kent Football League Second Division, and a women's team, which plays in the South East Counties Women's League Kent County Division.
+Ramsgate FC run five youth teams; the under-13 to under-18 teams compete in the Valley Express Kent Youth League and the club also runs Ramsgate Youth U7 to U16, which play in the Molten East Kent Youth League.
 Two other youth teams in Ramsgate are Trinity and Hugin Vikings; both play in The Molten East Kent Youth League.

 Thanet Wanderers is the island's only rugby team and has played at London Division 1 level, achieving its best result by defeating Doncaster at Twickenham in the final of the Intermediate Cup in 1997.
 The club runs five senior sides and many junior teams, all of which play at St Peter's.
 Cliftonville Hockey Club plays its home matches at St Lawrence College and has a clubhouse that it shares with Broadstairs Cricket Club.

-Thanet Galaxy is a Pan Disability Football Club that provides structured coaching for male and female footballers of all ages who qualify within the nationally and internationally recognised Pan Disability categories.
+Thanet Galaxy is a pan-disability football club that provides structured coaching for male and female footballers of all ages, who qualify within the nationally and internationally recognised Pan Disability categories.
 The club trains at Chatham House Grammar School and plays in Kent Disability Football League in three age bands: U-11, U-16, and 16+.
 In their first season (2008/2009), the adult A team won the Kent Disability League Adult Championship.

-Ramsgate's sports facilities include a public swimming pool, and a fitness centre with a gym and sports hall.
-Tennis clubs can be found at Spencer Square and St Laurence.
+Ramsgate's sports facilities include Ramsgate Leisure Centre - a public swimming pool, fitness centre, gym and sports hall run by Your Leisure Kent Ltd. Tennis clubs can be found at Spencer Square and St Laurence.
 Ramsgate has three golf clubs: St Augustine's, Stonelees, and Manston.
 There is also a sailing club, the Royal Temple Yacht Club, which is steeped in yacht-racing history and hosts racing throughout the year for a variety of historic trophies.
 The highlight of the season is the annual international sailing regatta, known as 'Ramsgate Week', which is usually held in August.